waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Discovered Tile Types & Movement Rules
 - **ground**: Walkable.
 - **impassable**: Walls, objects, etc. Not traversable.
 - **warp**: Map transition.
 Activation varies (instant 1x1, or 2-step for larger like exit mats/gatehouses).
+Specific warps can be impassable tiles themselves (e.g. Viridian Forest South Gate north warp at (5,1)).
 - **water**: Requires Surf.
 - **grass**: Wild encounters.
 - **ledge**: Jump down only.
 Cannot move 'up' onto a ledge tile from lower ground.
 To jump down, be on higher ground adjacent to the ledge, move onto the ledge tile.